 I know, this sounds very “non-Christian” advice.
 But it is not.

 Many young Christian girls waste their precious youthful years as they pray for a young man that left them three or five years ago.

 This is not “spirituality” but “stu…y!”

 You don’t want to be one of these girls.
 Move on with your life.
 You are a woman!
-If the guy thinks that you are the one, let him go through the process of bringing you back to his life.
+If the guy thinks that you are the one, let him go through the process of convincing you and bringing you back to his life.

-You, woman of God, be a real woman of God by gently moving with your life and expecting precious things from the Shepherd and Overseer of your soul.
+Woman of God, be a real woman of God by gently moving on with your life and expecting precious things from the Shepherd and Overseer of your soul.

 Let me say this before I wrap up this long post:

 No, don’t listen to that.
 Just strive to be a real woman of God first.
-Then, for your surprise, you will start to realize that real godly men, single ones, are actually everywhere.
+Then, for your surprise, you will start to realize that real godly men, single ones, are actually everywhere and they are searching for a godly woman.
 So, be still knowing that God is God!

 God says, “Be still, and know that I am God;